JusthackOne/Horror-labyrinth/README.md

 - Run `npm i` to install node modules.
 - Run `npm start` to start the client server.

-Configure your `server/.env` with the respective data.
-Configure your `client/.env` with the respective data.

 ## Some Snapshots 📸

 ### Game